Bgeninatti/pythonium/docs/source/tutorial/01_first_player.rst

 Once the command finishes, you will find in your working directory two files:

 * ``PBA5V2.gif``: A visual representation of the game.
 The closest thing to a UI that you will find in Pythonium.
-* ``PBA5V2.log``: This contains all the information related to the game execution.
+* ``PBA5V2.log``: A plain-text file containing all the information related to the game execution.
 Every change on the galaxy state (influenced by the player or not) is logged on this file.

 .. note::